Houda Bakkali is an award-winning visual creative, expert in visual communication, digital marketing and multimedia design. MORE

-With a long career as a digital creative, in 2008 she published her first the series called “Africa sweet and Pop”, a series based on the digital collage technique.
-Afterwards she has developed numerous graphics and editorial projects as well as audiovisuals.
-In 2018 the series “Beautiful African Woman” projected the artist onto the international scene, winning prestigious awards such as The New Talent Award at the Festival International Artistes du Monde in Cannes, festival sponsored by the City Hall of Cannes.
+With a long career as a digital creative, in 2008 she published her first digital series called “Africa sweet and Pop”.
+In 2018 the “Beautiful African Woman” projected her onto the international scene, winning prestigious awards such as The New Talent Award at the Festival International Artistes du Monde in Cannes, festival sponsored by the City Hall of Cannes.

-Her artwork has been honored with awards from the American Illustration (NY), International Motion Award (NY,) the New Talent Award at the International Festival Artists of the World in Cannes, London International Creative, Paris Design Award, Creative Quarterly (New York), and for four times Graphis Silver Award (New York), among others distinctions.
+Houda has been honored with awards from the American Illustration (New York), International Motion Award (New York), the New Talent Award at the International Festival Artists of the World in Cannes, London International Creative, Paris Design Award, Creative Quarterly (New York), and for four times the Graphis Silver Award (New York), among others distinctions.
 Likewise, she has been selected by acclaimed TIME magazine for its first NFT drop.

 “Her style is unmistakable and derives from a sophisticated and often ironic mimesis of the popular contents of the urban environment, reworked through a lively chromatic pop range and an elegant and essential design.
 The artist seems to consider the urban scene as a festive visual spectacle in which the images imply a multiplicity of messages, of logical, emotional and symbolic meanings: metropolitan details coming from different cultures flow into her works, unexpectedly merging into a new balance without generating conflicts.
 Her language shares with the “historical” Pop Art the intent to arouse in the viewer an immediate response and the awareness that the multi-faceted cultural horizon in which we find ourselves living is a reality that cannot be evaded or denied, but must be investigated and understood in its formative factors and in the interconnections that animate its dynamics.